 The winter solstice is approaching.
 This year it will be on Wednesday, 21 December 2016 at 4:44 a.m. central time.

 What is the solstice?
 It is an astronomical event caused by the tilt of the earth on its axis and its orbit around the sun.
 The result in the Northern Hemisphere is the longest night and the shortest day.
-It also is the first day of winter.
+In ancient times, the winter solstice marked the midpoint of winter, but in modern times, it represents the first day of winter.

 The winter solstice has been the inspiration of many ceremonies since man first realized the significance of the event.
 As ancient humans noticed the shortening of the days, they perhaps also harbored the fear that perhaps the sun might not return.
 They, therefore, observed the day in various ways to entice it back.